Searchlight2/Searchlight2/README.md

 <br>

-In the results you may notice that it does not currently include a pathway analysis (over-representation analysis (ORA) or upstream regulator analysis (URA)).
+In the results you may notice that it does not currently include a pathway analysis, such as over-representation analysis (ORA) or upstream regulator analysis (URA).
 This is because we have yet to include an ORA or URA database (such as GEO or TRRUST).
-To include over-representation analysis add the --ora parameter to the command:
+To include over-representation analysis add the --ora parameter to the previous command:

 <br>